Owllls/Python_telethon/README.md

 # Cola_Script:
-That Script help your to forward your post.
+This Script help your to forward your post.
 For using this Script you must to add your
 Telegram Accounts:
   -you need to get "api_id" and your "api_hash" from https://my.telegram.org